 Urgent Care for General Illness

 Even minor medical conditions can cause discomfort and interrupt your daily life.
 If you experience a severe headache, symptoms of dehydration, nausea and vomiting, or other symptoms, it is important to get the right treatment.
-Make an appointment with one of our providers to get the medical care you need in a clean, professional environment.
+Reserve your spot with one of our providers to get the medical care you need in a clean, professional environment.

 The term “dizziness” is used to describe several different feelings.
 If you experience dizziness, make sure you report any additional symptoms so one of our providers can determine the cause.
 In some people, dizziness causes a feeling of faintness or the sensation of vertigo.
 Other people feel like they are going to lose their balance.
 Make note of how long your episodes last, as this can help pinpoint the cause of your dizziness.